ironvein/ironvein/README.md

 ## Information

 IronVein is a community project launched in the hope of creating a fun, involved and complex real-tile strategy and management empire-building game.
 Imagine taking Dwarf Fortress, OpenTTD, Minecraft and Age of Empires and mixing them together inside a big vat of digital gloop.
-Bake the result and then polish that.
+Bake the result and then polish it.
 That's what IronVein aims to be.
-Despite this, IronVein tries to explore concepts and ideas not previously explored by such games.
+Despite this, IronVein attempts to explore concepts, mechanics and ideas not previously explored by such games.
 In that sense, IronVein is not a clone, and does not aim to be a clone.

 ## Pre-built Binaries